dystp1a/revshaktictf24/cyber_k.md

        pseudo-random  integers  to  be  returned by rand().
 These sequences are repeatable by calling srand() with the same seed value.
 ```
-the `and` operation is done on each iteration of rand  with 15 and stored in v8, which is then xor'd with each character of the entered input.
-Through a loop, it is checked, if it equal to the values provided in v9.
+In each iteration, the AND operation is performed on the result of rand() with 15, and the outcome is stored in v8.
+Subsequently, this value is XORed with each character of the input provided.
+Through a loop, the program checks if the result matches the values stored in v9.

-On xoring the rand() values and the given decimals, we get the flag
+By XORing the rand() values with the given decimals, the flag is derived.

 ```c